adiospace/vim-adio/README.md

 *Requires Vim 7.3 or greater*

-Adio is a dark colorscheme for Vim.
-Is made only for terminals supporting 256 colors.
+Adio is a dark colorscheme made only for terminals suporting 256 colors.
 Syntax highlighting is based on Monokai colorscheme.

 To make the Vertical Split Character look like a line, make sure you add this to your .vimrc file: